 Department WebsiteDepartment EmailAdvising

-This feature allows students to expand their area of academic study in ways that reflect interdisciplinary approaches and their own developing interests.
-The Department also offers enhanced minors in:
+This feature allows students to expand their area of academic study through interdisciplinary approaches and in accordance with their own developing interests.

 The Bachelor of Arts (BA) is a well-established, foundational degree and requires the requirements listed below alongside general graduation requirements.